wilsonsiaw/alx-system_engineering-devops/0x01-shell_permissions/README.md

    To change the current user you can use the **su** command in the terminal.
    The 0-iam_betty file in the repository takes this command and turns it into an executable script.

+2. **A script that prints the effective username of the current user:**
+   To print the username of the user, use the **whoami** command in the terminal.
+   The 1-who_am_i file in the repository takes this command and turns it into an executable script.